drb3hn4m/som_project/README.md

 note that Github actions have a security feature that replaces strings that are also used as a secret.
 So if some log output just by accident contains the same string as used as a secret elsewhere it does get replaced with ***.

+to print out the deployment pod manifest use: kubectl get pods {pod name} -o yaml